openshiro/botdevs.ai/app/views/about/body/en.md

 The site is open to all AI/ML developers, regardless of race, color, national origin, religion, gender, age, disability, or skill level that follow the [code of conduct](/conduct).

-I've been working in renewable energy training for the building trades since 2006.
-With my first company, HeatSpring, I built a platform and developed training for tens of thousands of clean energy professionals and companies.
+I've been developing software since 1999 when I started learning html.
+With my first company, HeatSpring, I built a online education platform.
+The first verison was built using static html and css, then it was rebuilt in php and (thankfully) rebuilt again in Ruby on Rails.
+The platform has been used by over 100,000 clean energy professionals and building companies for training on topics like solar PV installation and design.
 In 2023 I created BotDevs, an Oregon benefit company, to help AI/ML developers find work and get better jobs.

 Now more than ever, the world is in need of AI/ML developers.
-Millions of developers will be required to do the job, are you up for it?
+Millions of developers will be required to do for this exciting new technology frontier, are you up for it?

-*Licensed Electrician?* That's the most in demand and hardest to place position in the market.
-*NABCEP Certified?* Take your career to the next level.
-*No experience?* You might be more in demand that you think, it takes hard work and a willingness to learn.

 Make a [free profile](users/sign_up) to get you next career move started.